SylvainLano/VoyageVue/README.md

 # VoyageVue

 ## Description
-Vue.js application using TailwindCSS to browse for travel destinations
+[Voyage Vue](https://sylvainlano.github.io/VoyageVue/index.html) is a Vue.js application using TailwindCSS and a custom made responsive design.
+The point is to browse travel destinations.

 ## Dependencies
 Made using [Vueper Slides](https://antoniandre.github.io/vueper-slides/) by [Antoniandre](https://github.com/antoniandre)